junxit/us-congress-bills-114/bill.md

       - **(ii)** One employee of the National Protection and Programs Directorate of the Department of Homeland Security, appointed by the Secretary of Homeland Security.
       - **(iii)** One employee of the Department of Defense, appointed by the Secretary of Defense.
       - **(iv)** Three Federal employees primarily having technical expertise in information technology development, financial management, cybersecurity and privacy, and acquisition, appointed by the Director.
-    - **(B)** *Term* Each member of the Board described in paragraph (A) shall serve a term of 1 year, which shall be renewable up to 3 times, at the discretion of the appointing Secretary or Director, as applicable.
+    - **(B)** *Term* Each member of the Board described in paragraph (A) shall serve a term of one year, which shall be renewable up to three times, at the discretion of the appointing Secretary or Director, as applicable.
   - **(7)** *Prohibition on compensation* Members of the Board may not receive additional pay, allowances, or benefits by reason of their service on the Board.
   - **(8)** *Staff* Upon request of the Chair of the Board, the Director and the Administrator of General Services may detail, on a nonreimbursable basis, any of the personnel of the Office of Management and Budget or the General Services Administration (as the case may be) to the Board to assist it in carrying out its functions under this Act.
 - **(c)** *Responsibilities of the Administrator of General Services*